 And, having so many of them in close proximity left her feeling just a little bit intoxicated.
 So much life, so many hopes and desires.
 So much Breath, surrounding her, buoying her up.
 She closed her eyes, enjoying it, listening to the arguments of the priests down below rise over the crowd.

-She felt Vasher approach before he even got there.
+She felt Vasher approach before he arrived.
 Not only did he have a lot of Breath, but he was watching her.
 And, she felt a slight familiarity to those eyes.
 She turned, picking him out of the crowd.
 He actually stood out far more than she did, in his darker, ragged clothing.

 “Congratulations,” he said as he approached, taking her arm.